Skip to Main Content Go to Sitemap

 The SSuRe Program is here to support you from day one, from orientation and training to creating a poster to present at Symposium Day!

 Any high school or undergrad student working on a research project with a SickKids scientist over the summer months is warmly invited to participate in the SSuRe Program activities.
-It doesn’t matter where you’re from, where at SickKids you’re working, or how you’re getting paid — join us!
+It doesn’t matter where you’re from, where at SickKids you’re working, or how you’re getting paid — you can join us!

 The SSuRe Program runs two research summer student-specific orientation sessions in May prior to the commencement of the program’s curricular activities — in the first and last week of May.
 Orientation includes a welcome address from our SSuRe Program committee chairs, information about clinical research services and research ethics, fire safety training, and occupational health services, including your occupational health appointment.
 You’ll get auto enrolled into the appropriate session, depending on your start date.